devcode1981/File-Provider-Storage/doc/howto/auto_devops/index.md

-There are also other ways of running the QA specs that are documented in the [`gitlab-qa` project](https://gitlab.com/gitlab-org/gitlab-qa) but using the above approach is recommended as it will allow you to debug and iterate on the spec without rebuilding any docker images and since the above command runs the spec in your environment rather than in docker it requires less configuration as it inherits your `gcloud` credentials.
+There are also other ways of running the QA specs that are documented in the [`gitlab-qa` project](https://gitlab.com/gitlab-org/gitlab-qa) but using the above approach is recommended as it will allow you to debug and iterate on the spec without rebuilding any Docker images and since the above command runs the spec in your environment rather than in Docker it requires less configuration as it inherits your `gcloud` credentials.

 NOTE: This test will run as the default project ID.
 To set or override